bspreston10/World-Economic-Indicators/README.md

 3. Life Expectancy & GDP: Regions with higher GDP per capita generally show higher life expectancy.
 Developed nations (represented by larger, high GDP bubbles) exhibit better health outcomes but consist of a smaller proportion of the global population.

-4. HDI by Region: North America and Europe have the highest HDI scores, indicating high levels of human development, including life expectancy, education, and standards of living.
+4. HDI by Region: North America, Europe, and Central Asia have the highest HDI scores, indicating high levels of human development, including life expectancy, education, and standards of living.
 Sub-Saharan Africa and South Asia lag behind, highlighting the need for targeted development in these regions.

 5. Electric Power Consumption & Economic Growth: A strong correlation exists between electric power consumption and GDP per capita, suggesting that energy infrastructure development is critical for continued economic growth.